Instructions For Use

 3.)
 Ensure the cup is completely clean, including the four holes near the top of the cup.
 (Discoloration of the cup over time is normal.)

 4.)
-Place the cup in a clean linen carry bag (launder the linen carry bag as needed) and store in a clean area with air circulation where it can continue to air dry.
+Place the cup in the clean linen carry bag (launder the linen carry bag as needed) and store in a clean area with air circulation where it can continue to air dry.
 DO NOT STORE THE CUP IN AN AIRTIGHT CONTAINER.

 • If you experience any pain, discomfort, or gynecological issues while using your cup, please stop using it immediately and contact your doctor.